damayantinaik/Excel_Macro_VBA_code_Preparing_Data/README.md

 # Excel VBA Code for Data Preparation

 ## Introduction:
-I have raw data in an excel workbook, without header and formatting.
+For this project, I have raw data in an excel workbook, without header and formatting.
 The workbook has four worksheets:
 1. East Record
 2. West Records
 3. North Records